Legrandgroup/libezsp/README.md

 make
 ```

-This will tell the compiler that libserialcpp.so can be found in `$HOME/serial` and headers are in `$HOME/serial/include` (this should be the default after the libserialcpp compilation steps above).
+Additional environment variables tell the compiler that libserialcpp.so can be found in `$HOME/serial` and headers are in `$HOME/serial/include` (this should be the default after the libserialcpp compilation steps above).

 In order to run the sample code under Linux, issue the following command in a terminal:
 ```